We can split the types of MVPs into two categories: high-fidelity and low-fidelity. Here’s a brief rundown of their key characteristics:

 Forums/Communities: A good way to collect user feedback and figure out if your problem is worth solving.
 Share your solution on platforms like Hacker News or Reddit.

 Surveys/Questionnaires: Test your product hypotheses via surveys or customer interviews.
-Tools like Typeform or Google Forms come in handy here.
+Survey tools like Typeform or Google Forms come in handy here.

 Landing pages: Create an engaging landing page that illustrates your value proposition.
 Sites like Product Hunt are a good place to start.